 Testing the 7-1-7 tool in Pacific island countries

-- training in how to use the tool and how it fits in with international security frameworks
+- train disease surveillance teams in how to use the tool and how it fits in with international security frameworks

-- operational research to measure potential and actual impact of using the 7-1-7 tool
+- conduct operational research to measure potential and actual impact of using the 7-1-7 tool

-- exploring how the tool could support ‘One Health’ collaborations, and improve activities related to gender equality, disability and social inclusion, or GEDSI
+- explore how the tool could support ‘One Health’ collaborations, and improve activities related to gender equality, disability and social inclusion, or GEDSI

-- sharing the findings across the region and developing recommendations
+- share the findings across the region and developing recommendations

-- turning findings into national and regional outbreak response systems
+- use findings to support improvements in national and regional outbreak response systems

-- support for collaborators to publish and translate findings.
+- support collaborators to publish and translate findings into practice.

 One Health is about balancing and improving the health of people, animals, and the wider environment (including ecosystems).
 It recognises that all 3 aspects are connected and depend on each other (OHHLEP, Adisasmito et al., 2022).